Want to accelerate your leadership?

 Hearing from the other participants has been very rewarding for me.
 It helps me understand my struggles and growth areas are different but the same as others.

-Networking and learning from our coach’s coaching style has been most helpful.
+Networking and learning from our coach’s coaching style have been most helpful.

 The Partnership — Our peer group program for experienced leaders.
 This program brings experienced leaders together in a small group with a certified executive coach for monthly group coached sessions and 4 private sessions, over the course of the year, of one-to-one coaching.